kaushik-kashyap/temp_checker/README.md

 NOTE:

-enter your open api key in the key variable in the string form
+enter your openweather api key in the key variable in the string form